SAP-samples/alm-demo-session/exercises/ex3/README.md

 Let's start with the UI application.
 Here we have to add the FESR instrumentation to collect Frontend Statistics Records.

 ### Add FESR beacon to index.html
-In your project in IntelliJ expand ui > webapp and open the index.html file
+In your project in IntelliJ expand teched-demo-app > ui > webapp and open the index.html file
 <br>![image](https://github.com/SAP-samples/teched2023-XP261/assets/113598836/c0604c4d-348e-4dd2-be5f-b1e2126599d3)

 Insert this line of code after line 6.